ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``\bar{b}=\sum_i\sum_jx_ix_jb_{ij}``

-More-complicated mixing rules do exist (such as the Wong-Sandler mixing rule) which will be made available in OpenSAFT.
+More-complicated mixing rules do exist (such as the Wong-Sandler mixing rule) which will be made available in Clapeyron.
 When $i=j$, $a$ and $b$ are just the normal van der Waals parameters for the pure.
 However, when $i\neq j$, these parameter characterise the unlike interactions between $i$ and $j$.
 We typically need to use _combining rules_ (not to be confused with _mixing rules_) to determine the unlike parameters.
 Examples of these include:

 ``b_{ij}=\frac{b_i+b_j}{2}``